pinoyyid/ngGAPI/README.md

  | Google gapi  | ngGapi
 ---| ------------- | -------------
-call | gapi.client.drive.files.patch  | DriveService.files.patch (where "DriveService" is the injected service name)
+call | gapi.client.drive.files.patch  | DriveService.files.patch <br>//(where "DriveService" is the injected service name)
 return | A callback function  | A `ResponseObject` containing a promise and the response data ({promise:ng.IPromise, data:NgGapi.IDriveFile})
 validation | None.
 Whatever you submit is sent to Google | Some.
 We detect some common errors (eg. a missing fileId for a GET and throw an exception)